1. Gautama Buddha was born in __________.

 Explanation: Mahakashyapa led the council; Ananda recited Sutta, Upali recited Vinaya.

-28. The result of the First Buddhist Council was:
+28. The result of the First Buddhist Council was__________.

 A) Compilation of Sutta and Vinaya Pitakas